-Mexico Travel Guide › Isla Mujeres Hotels
+Mexico › Isla Mujeres Best Places to Stay

-Isla Mujeres Hotels – Where To Stay
+Isla Mujeres – Best Places to Stay

-- The best areas of Isla Mujeres for visitors are the North End (busy and walkable, with a stunning beach and plenty of restaurants, bars, and markets) and South End (great family attractions and quiet beaches).
+- The best areas of Isla Mujeres for visitors are the North End (busy and walkable, with stunning Playa Norte beach and plenty of restaurants, bars, and markets) and South End (great family attractions and quiet beaches).
 The middle of the island also has some nice areas, including Mar Caribe and Bahia (the western and eastern coasts, respectively, near the old airport and walking distance to downtown).

 - Pay in pesos whenever possible.
 Many hotels, restaurants, and tour operators accept payment in U.S. dollars.
 However, travelers will almost always overpay if using dollars, as the exchange rate for tourists favors the peso.